AugurProject/augur/README.md

 Install go-ethereum ([installation instructions](https://github.com/ethereum/go-ethereum/wiki)).
 Add a new account with `geth account new` and then start the client with `geth --rpc --rpcport 8080 --rpccorsdomain null --unlock primary`.

-*or*

-Install cpp-ethereum ([installation instructions](https://github.com/ethereum/cpp-ethereum/wiki)).
-Start the client with `eth -j`, which will enable the JSON-RPC interface on port 8080.

-With either client running, you should now be able to load `app/augur.html` in Chrome or Firefox.
+You should now be able to load `app/augur.html` in Chrome or Firefox.

 ## Features